Skip to content

 youth soccer team gathered in a huddle

-In our guide, you'll find four of the best ways to land sponsorships for your youth sports team so you can raise the funds you need to enhance your next season.
+In this guide, we'll share four strategies to land sponsorships for your youth sports team so you can gear up for a successful season.

 What are youth sports sponsorships?

 At its core, a sports sponsorship for youth teams is a partnership between your program and a company or organization.
-The sponsor provides financial support to the club while your organization promotes the business.
+The sponsor provides financial support to your youth sports team, and you promote the business.
 For example, the team may:

 • Put the company’s logo on their uniforms